cloudnull/mining-gpu-vbios/tools/linux/README.md

 * Disable ASLR by running the following command `sysctl -w kernel.randomize_va_space=0 | tee -a /etc/sysctl.d/10-kernel-randomize-va-space.conf`.

+* If using the AMDPRO Driver amend the following kernel parameters to the Kernel command line to disable the opensource radeon driver, `radeon.si_support=0 radeon.cik_support=0 amdgpu.si_support=1 amdgpu.cik_support=1`.

 * Update grub `update-grub2` and reboot `shutdown -r now`

 ### Using the systemd service Unit